schance995/medhacks2020_iris/README.md

 - Make sure that you have entered all your authentication information correctly.
 - Make sure that your Google Cloud project is properly set up (billing, service accounts/permissions, etc)
 - Make sure you reload PythonAnywhere after making any changes (this one really got us for a while)

+## Thanks for your interest in Iris!
+- Spencer Chan
+- Tanaya Jha
+- Michelle Fang
+- Surya Padmanabhan